etcd-io/jetcd/Documentation/EtcdLease.md

 1. It will create a Lease Object, and keep the lease alive.
 2. It will add the created lease object to the keepAlives map.
+3. It will set handler for the lease.
-3. The background scheduler will send keep alive requests for the added lease when it approaches to the nextKeepAliveTime.
+4. The background scheduler will send keep alive requests for the added lease when it approaches to the nextKeepAliveTime.

 ## keepAliveExecutor function